 The formal joint major in economics and mathematics is offered with the Department of Mathematics and is administered by the Department of Economics.
 This specialization has arisen to meet the needs of economics students realizing the increased role of mathematics and statistics in economic analysis.
-Also, for those students with good mathematical aptitude who do not wish to specialize only in mathematics, the joint major in economics and mathematics provides the opportunity to develop a field of applied mathematics.
+Also, for those students with good mathematical aptitude who do not wish to specialize only in mathematics, the joint major in economics and mathematics provides the opportunity to develop a field of applied mathematics

-ECON 100 Principles of Microeconomics and ECON 101 Principles of Macroeconomics are basic to all other work in economics and should be taken no later than the second year by students considering the joint major.
-Students electing this joint major are also required to complete the following courses: ECON 200 Intermediate Microeconomics ECON 201 Intermediate Macroeconomics
+ECON 100 Principles of Microeconomics ECON 101 Principles of Macroeconomics (ECON 100 & 101 are basic to all other work in economics and should be taken no later than the second year by students considering the joint major.)

+The following courses are required:

-ECON 393 Econometrics
+ECON 200 Intermediate Microeconomics ECON 201 Intermediate Macroeconomics ECON 393 Econometrics